Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

-\item \textit{Multi-static radar:} This arrangement involves multiple transmitters and receivers distributed over different locations (Fig.~\ref{fig_RadarConfigurations}c) \cite{Mark2010RadarBook}.
-It leverages spatial diversity and offers significant advantages in terms of target identification, tracking precision, and resistance to jamming or interference \cite{Mark2010RadarBook}.
-With multiple receivers, multi-static radar systems can triangulate target positions more accurately than mono-static or bi-static radars.
+\item \textit{Multi-static radar:} This arrangement involves multiple transmitters and receivers distributed over different locations (Fig.~\ref{CF_and_RadarConfigurations}b) \cite{Mark2010RadarBook}.
+It leverages spatial diversity and offers significant advantages in target identification, tracking precision, and resistance to jamming or interference \cite{Mark2010RadarBook}.
+Multiple receivers enable more accurate triangulation of target positions than mono-static or bi-static radars.
 This is particularly useful in cluttered or complex environments \cite{Mark2010RadarBook}.
 Multi-static radar can be configured to produce high-resolution images of targets using techniques such as synthetic aperture radar and inverse synthetic aperture radar, incorporating multiple observations \cite{Mark2010RadarBook}.
-Jamming becomes substantially more difficult as an adversary has to disrupt many radar links simultaneously.
+Jamming becomes substantially more difficult because an adversary must disrupt many radar links simultaneously.
 The spatial diversity of receivers also helps to reduce interference from environmental clutter and multi-path reflections \cite{Mark2010RadarBook}.
-Nevertheless, this configuration necessitates the coordination of multiple radar nodes, increasing the complexity of the hardware, signal processing, and communications infrastructure.
+Nevertheless, this configuration necessitates coordinating multiple radar nodes, thereby increasing the complexity of the hardware, signal processing, and communications infrastructure.
 Additionally, precise synchronization between multiple transmitters and receivers is challenging, particularly in dynamic or mobile environments \cite{Mark2010RadarBook}. \end{itemize}